fbpx

 We have shown support on an as needed basis for kids in the background for a while but wanted to do something on a broader scale.

-Our camps will provide children in first responder families to not only have a break from that envrionment, but also connect with other children in a similar situation helping them to see that they are not alone.
+Our camps provide children in first responder families the opportunity to not only have a break from that envrionment, but also connect with other children in a similar situation helping them to see that they are not alone.

 Description of program